Cahaba in Dallas County, Alabama — The American South (East South Central)

 Erected by Alabama Historical Commission.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Settlements & Settlers • War, US Civil.
+In addition, it is included in the Alabama Historical Commission series list.
 A significant historical year for this entry is 1860.

 Location.
-Marker has been permanently removed.
+This marker has been replaced by another marker nearby.
 It was located near 32° 19.044′ N, 87° 5.784′ W. Marker was in Cahaba, Alabama, in Dallas County.
-Marker was on Vine Street, on the right when traveling north.
+It was on Vine Street, on the right when traveling north.
 Touch for map.
-Marker was at or near this postal address: Capitol Avenue, Orrville AL 36767, United States of America.
+Marker was at or near this postal address: Capitol Street, Orrville AL 36767, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Railroad Depot and Commissary (here, next to this marker); The Mound at Old Cahawba Archaeological Park (a few steps from this marker); Welcome to Downtown Cahawba (a few steps from this marker); Vine Street (a few steps from this marker); Cahaba First State Capital (within shouting distance of this marker); Captive Boys in Blue (within shouting distance of this marker); Dallas County Courthouse (within shouting distance of this marker); Alabama's First Statehouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: Railroad Depot and Commissary (here, next to this marker); The Mound at Old Cahawba Archaeological Park (a few steps from this marker); a different marker also named Welcome to Downtown Cahawba (a few steps from this marker); Cahaba First State Capital (within shouting distance of this marker); Alabama's First Statehouse (within shouting distance of this marker); Captive Boys in Blue (within shouting distance of this marker); a different marker also named A Courthouse Reduced to Rubble (about 300 feet away); Cahawba - circa 1500 (about 300 feet away).
 Touch for a list and map of all markers in Cahaba.

 More about this marker.
 This marker was replaced by a newer marker,